Oslo-Nye-Fagskole/pro2002-samples/README.md

-# PRO2002 Software Architecture and Design Patterns – Code Samples
+# Code Samples - PRO2002 Software Architecture and Design Patterns

 This repository contains code samples from the course **PRO2002 Software Architecture and Design Patterns**.